 - How to detect and manage the most common problems - eg, bleeding.

 - A really important part of planning patients for stomas is to ensure the site is appropriate.
 Poor siting leads to a stoma which the patient has difficulty in changing and cleaning.
 This leads to increased risk of skin, and other, complications.

 - Once patients are discharged they are usually supported within the community by their GP and district nurses, especially in the initial period of adjustment.

 - Bags must not be restricted by clothing or waistlines.

 - Faeces and urine are usually flushed down the toilet - but the bags must not be discarded by flushing.
 Ileostomies and urostomies usually have features which allow the contents to be drained.

 When inspecting a stoma the presence of the following indicates a healthy stoma:

 - Stoma should be above the skin level.

-- Red and moist stoma (pallor may suggest anaemia; dark hue may represent ischaemia).
+- Beefy red in colour indicative of good blood flow (pallor may suggest anaemia; dark hue may represent ischaemia).

 - No separation between the mucocutaneous edge and the skin.